LizMyers/LizMyers.github.io/README.md

 3. Added still images on capture - reminding users of gestures and related actions

 <b>Try it Out</b>
-Please note: this project has been designed for Chrome, on a laptop and displayed at full screen.
+Please note: this project has been designed for Chrome, on a laptop in full screen mode.
 It is not meant for mobile devices.
-<a href="https://LizMyers.github.io/tfjs02/" target="_blank">Open TFJS02</a>
+<a href="https://LizMyers.github.io/tfjs02/" target="_new">View TFJS02</a>
+##
 ## AIY Voice Kit

 #### What is That?